When it comes to content marketing, SEO, and link building, there are dozens of important elements in play.

 Branded anchors are very safe and powerful.
 The problem is that you won’t always be able to get them in when you’re doing link building.

-A call-to-action (CTA) anchor – also known as a generic anchor – uses some sort of call that’s specifically designed to encourage the user to visit the page.
+CTA or generic anchor text uses some sort of call that’s specifically designed to encourage the user to visit the page.
 Examples include:

 Buy here